-The Agropalma group operates in the Amazon region, the largest rainforest in the world, representing almost 60% ofthe country’s total area and considers its preservation essential to the planet.
-In this context, it believes that the conduction of the processes - which make up its production chain - is directly linked to the people’s performance in the organization within a context of social responsibility and respect for the environment.
+The Agropalma group operates in the Amazon region, the largest rainforest in the world, representing almost 60% of the total country’s area and considers its preservation essential to the planet.
+In this context, we believe that processes that drive our value chain are directly linked to people’s performance in the organization based in solid social responsibility and respect for the environment.

-Since the late 1990's, the Agropalma Group has been investing in the improvement of its socio-environmental performance, through:
+Since the late 1990's, the Agropalma Group invested in the improvement of its socio-environmental performance, through:

 Among several important environmental aspects, the management of water resources deserves special attention.
 Agropalma is committed to optimize water consumption and keep its quality.
 Our consumption target since 2011 is 4.5 tons of water per ton of oil produced.
 As noted below, since 2013, average water consumption has been rising, and in 2016, the target has been exceeded.
 This situation was caused by the inauguration of the new mill PARAPALMA, which started in mid-2015 and has not reached full processing capacity yet, increasing the water consumption intensity last years.

 However, rather than conforming with this new scenario, Agropalma industrial team is facing the challenge of bringing water consumption under the target by 2023, through the adoption of new technologies and management practices, aiming to reduce water consumption of even while the new mill does not reach its full capacity.
 It is not an easy task, and in 2018 and 2019 our mills consumed 5.7 and 5.6 m3 of water per ton of CPO, respectively.